Service Detail

 Retail Center Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Shell and storefront planning matched to public-facing durability and leasing requirements.
-This is tied directly to opening readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Shell and storefront planning matched to public-facing durability and leasing requirements — including finish quality standards appropriate for the San Marcos Premium Outlets adjacency and I-35 visitor market.
+This is tied directly to opening readiness aligned to TXST seasonal demand, holiday windows, or outlet-district traffic peaks so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Parking, access drives, and pedestrian movement organized to support daily customer use.
-This is tied directly to storefront quality so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Parking, access drives, and pedestrian movement organized to support high-volume daily customer use typical of San Marcos outlet-corridor retail and Spring-summer tourism traffic peaks.
+This is tied directly to storefront quality that meets the elevated consumer expectation of the San Marcos retail market so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Utility distribution planned to support multiple tenant bays and phased turnover.
-This is tied directly to parking flow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Utility distribution planned to support multiple tenant bays and phased turnover with electrical, water, and sanitary stub-outs positioned for efficient future TI work.
+This is tied directly to parking flow that handles outlet-corridor and daily retail volumes without circulation conflict so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Common-area, hardscape, and lighting packages coordinated with shell completion.
-This is tied directly to tenant coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Common-area, hardscape, and lighting packages coordinated with shell completion and Hays County public-area safety and accessibility requirements.
+This is tied directly to tenant coordination with finish-out milestones tied to leasing commitments and tenant-readiness timelines so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Tenant-delivery milestones managed without compromising the base-building schedule.
-This is tied directly to opening readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Tenant-delivery milestones managed without compromising the base-building schedule — critical in San Marcos where retail tenants often have lease-commencement deadlines tied to TXST fall semester or holiday retail windows.
+This is tied directly to opening readiness aligned to TXST seasonal demand, holiday windows, or outlet-district traffic peaks so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Façade and signage support coordinated with architectural review and municipal requirements.
-This is tied directly to storefront quality so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Façade and signage support coordinated with City of San Marcos architectural review, Hays County sign regulations, and TxDOT I-35 corridor access permit requirements where applicable.
+This is tied directly to storefront quality that meets the elevated consumer expectation of the San Marcos retail market so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Closeout planning tied to opening readiness, public access, and site safety.
-This is tied directly to parking flow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Closeout planning tied to opening readiness, public access, and site safety including ADA compliance review and fire marshal acceptance prior to certificate of occupancy.
+This is tied directly to parking flow that handles outlet-corridor and daily retail volumes without circulation conflict so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Field reporting focused on leasing commitments, finish quality, and turnover sequencing.
-This is tied directly to tenant coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Field reporting focused on leasing commitments, finish quality, and turnover sequencing so owners can track opening-date exposure against real construction progress.
+This is tied directly to tenant coordination with finish-out milestones tied to leasing commitments and tenant-readiness timelines so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process